deisseroth-lab/two-photon/README.md

 ```

 and then build the [Singularity recipe](singularity/Singularity) that has a custom entrypoint.
+Note that this script assumes the context to be the root of the repository.

 ```bash
 sudo singularity build two-photon.sif singularity/Singularity
 ```

-This works by way of creating a fresh wineprefix in /tmp (where we have write) and then
+The runscript (entrypoint) works by way of creating a fresh wineprefix in /tmp (where we have write) and then
 starting an interactive (bash) shell for the user to issue commands.
-If you want
-to run the container interactively without using the [singularity_rip.sh](singularity_rip.sh)
-script, you can do the following:
+For example, if we don't
+have data and want to interact with wine in the container:

 ```bash
 # create profiles directory to save profiles